Skip to main content

 About

-Darkest Dungeon II is a single player tactical role playing game with horror, fantasy, mystery and historical themes.
+Darkest Dungeon 2 is a single player tactical role playing game with horror, fantasy, mystery, historical and others themes.
 It was developed by Red Hook Studios and was released on October 22, 2021.
 It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews